StarfishCodeMachine/Python4Maven/README.md

 # Python4Maven
-Python Scripts for working with Maven
+Python scripts for working with Maven